StephanieJones1015/summer-chores/README.md

 Added a file named promiseVersion.js.
 On this file I changed all the code from callbacks to promises.
 I also chained the promises to replace the callback hell on the callbackVersion.js page.
 I used node.js to result or console each chore as I went.
 I found that I had to do the chain of promises prior to being able to visualize the result.

+Added a file named asyncAwaitVersion.js.
+On this file, I copied the code from the promiseVersion file since the instructions mentioned promises and pasted it into the asyn file.
+I then updated the doSummerChores function to use async and await instead of chaining the promises.
+I attempted to do this without using try and catch but it gave me an error of unhandledPromiseRejection which I found the error and corrected it.
+As a result I added try and catch.
+After running the file in node.js and changing some issues the code runs correclty and completes all the chores.